Site speed is dependent upon a lot of different factors. On the front-end, there are…

 Basically, you set a few options, and the plugin routinely checks your blog and updates a properly formatted sitemap XML files that all search engines can read, without you having to do a thing.
 It also supports more advanced tweaks and integration with Google News.

 How’s It Work?

-The next section lets you customize the output of the Sitemapindex file.
-You can chose which post types and which taxonomies to include/exclude from the sitemap listing.
-You can also chose which archive pages to include.
-By default, only category archive pages will be included, but you can also add date or author pages, or even external links.
+The next section lets you customize the output of the Sitemap index file.
+You can choose which post types and which taxonomies to include/exclude from the sitemap listing.
+You can also choose which archive pages to include.
+By default, only category archive pages will be included, but you can also add a date or author pages, or even external links.

 “Module Options” has some options about how the plugin connects to your database and WordPress install.
 Generally, these should be left alone.

 “Caching Options” specifies whether sitemaps should be cached, or stored as static files until a new one is created.
 Unless you have a caching plugin like WP Super Cache or W3 Total Cache enabled, you should enable this option to increase server performance.
 You can specify how long cached sitemaps should last, and where on your WordPress install they should be stored.